 Long-term water quality data from outlying undisturbed sites, as tabulated for Study Area 4 in Section 3.2.4.1, indicate that historically, surface water generally met standards on the Little River and San Gabriel River.
 There were occasional exceedances of chloride, sulfate, and manganese.
-Assuming the tributary rule applies to Davidson Creek, it meets standards for Yequa Creek.
 Based on historical data, East Yegua Creek itself has somewhat reduced water quality.
 Surface water there typically exceeded standards for TDS, sulfate, and manganese, and occasionally exceeded iron and chloride standards.
 Control of these constituents in discharges from disturbed areas would be necessary to avoid further degradation of waters that currently exceed water quality standards.
 Potential surface water quality impacts, and management programs that address them, would be similar to those described for Study Area 1.